SamZorSec/Arilux_AL-LC0X/README.md

 For further information and to join the discussion for this firmware [check out this thread] on the Home Assistant Community Discussion Forum.

 ## Contributors
+- [@mertenats]: Initial creator of the project, documention and code
 - [@KmanOz]: Codes for the RF remote (Arilux AL-LC09)
 - [@DanGunvald]: RGBW/RGBWW support
 - [@robbiet480]: General cleanup and merging of RGBW/RGBWW code